MGH Radiology Llama: A Llama 3 70B Model for Radiology: Experiments

 \section{Experiments}

-In this section, we describe our experimental setup for training and evaluating the MGH Radiology Llama, a large language model specialized for radiology.
+In this section, we describe our experimental setup for training and evaluating the RadiologyLlama-70B, a large language model specialized for radiology.
 Our experiments encompass model preparation, dataset handling, and the training process, all optimized for high-performance computing infrastructure.